ncatanchin/laravel-csv-seeder/readme.md

 ### Mismatched columns

-Unless you have complete control over you CSVs, the headers won't always match up with your DB columns.
+Unless you have complete control over your CSVs, the headers won't always match up with your DB columns.
 For example:

     // users.csv
     first_name, last_name, birth_date, password, favorite_color